koalalorenzo/blog/content/posts/202210-10-years-diary/index.md

 {{< image src="locations.feature.webp">}}

-The main reason why I started writing a diary is that I wanted to **avoid cognitive bias** and try to have a more objective memory for my future self.
+I started writing a diary because I wanted to **avoid cognitive biases** and have a more objective memory for my future self.
 I also wanted to learn more from myself and discover how I process emotions and time.
-Before starting writing the diary I noticed that **a single bad experience can change our prospective over 100 different positive experiences**.
+Before starting writing the diary, I noticed that **a single bad experience can change our prospective to over 100 different positive experiences**.

 Out of 100 packages being delivered perfectly, that single package that is broken will make us complain to the post office!
-The same is valid for people, and time has an effect to it.
+The same is valid for people, and time has an effect on it.

 I always thought that time is like one of these old movies on highly flammable tape. 📽 One of those like in [Cinema Paradiso](https://en.wikipedia.org/wiki/Cinema_Paradiso), and we are the young Totó (Salvatore) super curious to see how the story goes.

-Because it is our own film, we can always cut the tape and re-arrange it, give some editing.
+Because it is our film, we can always cut the tape and re-arrange it, give some editing.
 We delete scenes that we don't want in our final cut. _Hell yeah_, we do even some CGI if we like it better than what the cameras captured!